 The options with a + in the box beside them are allowed.
 The Project privileges are the only privileges that can have a - in the box beside them because they are negative privileges.
 The - means that the privilege is denied.
 If a Project privilege is denied to a user, it cannot be allowed in a privilege set that is assigned to the user.
-For example, if the Create Project privilege is denied as a base privilege to a user but is allowed in a privilege set that is assigned to the vert the Create Project privilege.
+For example, if the Create Project privilege is denied as a base privilege to a user but is allowed in a privilege set that is assigned to the same user, the user does not have the Create Project privilege.